-We are Plymouth Night Patrol, Plymouths award winning lifesaving team dedicated to emergency response and safeguarding in the night-time economy.
-Our volunteers receive extensive training allowing them to deploy, bi-weekly, onto Plymouths streets - safeguarding their peers on nights out.
+We are Plymouth Night Patrol, Plymouth's award winning, lifesaving team dedicated to emergency response and safeguarding in the night-time economy.
+Our volunteers receive extensive training allowing them to deploy, tri-weekly, onto Plymouth's streets, safeguarding their peers on nights out.

-Interested in joining our diverse and responsive team.
+Interested in joining our diverse and responsive team?
 By becoming a Plymouth Night Patrol volunteer, you will gain a wealth of skills you never thought you would get out of your time at university.
-Our volunteers come from an extensive range of courses and backgrounds, brought together by a shared passion to make the cities student nightlife safe.
+Our volunteers come from an extensive range of courses and backgrounds, brought together by a shared passion to make Plymouth's student nightlife safe.

-Our volunteer officers provide an unrivalled level of service to the community and are part of a project that strives to make Plymouth the safest city it can for students to work, rest and play in.
-Volunteering with Plymouth Night Patrol is an experience unlike that of any other student group -an opportunity to directly save lives and be there when vulnerable people have no where else to turn.
+Our volunteer officers provide an unrivalled level of service to the community and are part of a project that strives to make Plymouth the safest city it can be for students to work, rest and play in.
+Volunteering with Plymouth Night Patrol is an experience unlike that of any other student group; an opportunity to directly save lives and be there when vulnerable people have no where else to turn.

 What Do We Do?

 Patrol core nightlife areas of Plymouth in teams of 2-3 engaging with students on nights out and making early interventions to assist vulnerable individuals.

 Respond to emergency calls from venues regarding vulnerable, unwell, or injured students.

 Provide emergency medical support to ill or injured individuals before the arrival of an ambulance.

 Support student victims of crime on nights out and provide a visible deterrent to prevent street crime occurring.